-Unlike what you may read in less acurate reviews, Labadee is not an island.
-The cruise port of Labadee is in an enclosed peninsula in Haiti with a vast area that is in reality a gatted resort for the exclusive privilege of passengers of Royal Caribbean.
+Unlike what you may read in less accurate reviews, Labadee is not an island.
+The cruise port of Labadee is in an enclosed peninsula in Haiti with a vast area that is, in reality, a gatted resort for the exclusive privilege of passengers of Royal Caribbean.

-Cruise passengers are not allowed outside the gated area and do not have access to Haiti.
+Cruise passengers are not allowed outside the gated area and cannot access Haiti.
 Not even on shore excursions.

 - Where is Labadee